 Fortunately, if you get help quickly, you’re much less likely to experience long-term complications.
 That means quickly realizing a stroke is happening, which isn’t always easy.
-In fact, one survey found that only 38 percent of respondents recognized all the major symptoms and knew to call 911 immediately.

 Read on for six key facts about stroke.
 They just might save your or your loved one’s life.

 Get and stay fit with SilverSneakers!
 Choose from dozens of different Community classes, visit a participating fitness location, or join one of 20+ SilverSneakers LIVE online classes.
 Check your eligibility here.